Japan Winter Itinerary Part 2. An Intimate Visit to Kanazawa Geisha District – Higashi Chaya

 To my disappointment, I later learned that traditional Japanese teahouses follow a strict referral-based admittance policy.
 This means that only regulars — typically upper-class Japanese businessmen — of these teahouses are allowed in.
 The invitations are only extended to those referred by already-admitted guests.
 It sounded as if it is a fraternity for wealthy, middle-aged men.
 Boo!

 Even after joining the officially recognized guide tour, I didn’t get to set my foot into the door.
 While the group tour was helpful for me to understand the traditional teahouse culture, I only got to see the exteriors of the authentic teahouses – not the ones for tourists – and geisha dormitory.
 The guide did spot a real-life geisha; unfortunately, she quickly “floated” away into the back alley that my eyes didn’t catch her.
 Apparently, they are trained to walk that way in public discreetly.

 The life of geisha is kept beyond the veil for so long making geisha a mysterious creature arousing curiosity.
 It was possible partly because of the limited public access and partly because of misunderstanding around who a geisha really is.

-What is a Japanese Geisha?
+What is Japanese Geisha?

 Geisha in Japanese means “person of art.”
 A geisha is a female entertainer who is highly trained in traditional Japanese arts, music, and dance.
 Geishas entertain male guests by singing, dancing and playing musical instruments at conventional Japanese teahouse.
 They are not a prostitute.

 You might be surprised to learn that young girls first need to go to a geisha school for professional training.
 These girls in their apprenticeship are called maiko.
-Once they graduate from the school, they officially become a geisha.
+Once they graduate from school, they officially become a geisha.

 Why Visiting a Geisha House in Kanazawa?